How to Transition from Sole Proprietorship to LLC

 You can hire a professional service provider, handle this duty yourself, or appoint an employee.
 But in either case, you must ensure that your agent meets all the state requirements.
 Typically, this includes being of legal age (18+), having a local street address, and being available during standard business hours.

-To form a limited liability company, you must submit an Articles of Organization form with a local Secretary of State.
+To form a limited liability company, you must submit an Articles of Organization (Certificate of Organization in some other states) form with a local Secretary of State.
 This document constitutes the legal foundation for your LLC.

 The Articles of Organization form include the following information: